danshumaker/homebrew-denver/README.md

 2. Restores your most recent dotfile backup from `~/.old_dots/...`
 3. Uninstalls all Brewfile packages (`brew bundle cleanup`)
 4. Removes the Rust toolchain (`rustup self uninstall`)
-5. Uninstalls the ShuShop formula
+5. Uninstalls the denver formula
 6. Removes your tap

 Fonts are not removed automatically (system-wide resources).